 In combination these three industries accounted for 80 million in total or 96.7% of the total value added by industry in the the Bulloo Shire.

 In comparison, the same 3 industries in Queensland accounted for 16.0% in Mining; 2.4% in Agriculture, Forestry and Fishing and 6.4% in Public Administration and Safety.

 The major differences between the value added by industries of the Bulloo Shire and Queensland were:

-- A smaller percentage of value added by Health Care and Social Assistance (0.2% compared to 9.0%)
+- A larger percentage of value added by Agriculture, Forestry and Fishing (10.6% compared to 2.4%)

-- A smaller percentage of value added by Financial and Insurance Services (0.1% compared to 7.0%)
+- A smaller percentage of value added by Education and Training (0.4% compared to 5.7%)

 The total value added by industry in the Bulloo Shire $increased by 48 million between 2014/15 and 2019/20.